 Blood pressure is measured in millimetres of mercury (mmHg) and shown as two numbers:

 - the first (and higher) number is systolic pressure — the pressure when your heart pushes blood out

 - the second (and lower) number is diastolic pressure — the pressure when your heart rests between beats

 An example would be 135/78mmHg.
 This means 135 systolic over 78 diastolic.

 What is high blood pressure?

-If your arteries are narrow, your blood meets more resistance as it moves through your body and this increases your blood pressure.
-This extra pressure puts a strain on your blood vessels and organs, especially your heart, brain, kidneys, and eyes.
+If your arteries are narrow, your blood meets more resistance as it moves through your body, increasing your blood pressure.
+This extra pressure strains your blood vessels and organs, especially your heart, brain, kidneys, and eyes.
 And in the long term, can lead to serious conditions, like heart disease.